Laura-lc/project/README.md

 		0 means the comment is useless;
 		NR means Not Rated;

-- **The main script for doing the feature extraction manually for the comment titles is shown in featureExtraction.ipynb**
+- **The feature extraction script for the comment titles is shown in featureExtraction.ipynb**

 - **Name entity replacement**